CNinnovation/ASPNETMVC6/Lab06.md

 1. Override the configuring method of the context
 2. Configure to use SQL Server
 3. Add the necessary NuGet package
+4. Create a database on starting the application

+## Migrations

+1. Configure the *dotnet ef* tool in project.json
+2. Enable migrations with the project
+3. Change the model type by adding an additional property
+4. Define code migrations for the update
+5. Run migrations from code and using the dotnet tool